edinburgh-napier/SET09102/notes/unit2_processes/issues_tips.md

     > the problem or task.
     >
     > When creating an issue, include details such as a description of the problem, steps to reproduce
-    > (for bugs), expected vs. actual behavior, and any technical details or references.
+    > (for bugs), expected vs. actual behaviour, and any technical details or references.
 Practice writing
     > issues that are clear and actionable.

 8. Follow Issue Discussions